 18. Drive traffic to your website: It’s also really easy to measure the responses you get to anything you post on social media.
 Through careful analysis of your posts, you can see what content is working at what time, with what particular demographic.
 This is something you can keep in mind going forward and factor into your social media strategy.

 19. Always be experimenting: Whatever storytelling method you employ, if it’s working, keep going.
 But, by the same token, don’t put all your eggs in the same metaphorical basket.
 Explore the various functions on your social media channels.
 Start conversations, utilise hashtags, reach out to others in your community or industry.

 20. Never give up: Whatever medium and method you use to empower your stories, don’t get disheartened if you don’t get a flood of enquiries straight away.
 Content marketing is a slow and steady race.
 Every social post you compose, every hashtag you employ and every blog you post is another step on the journey.

-GoDaddy Websites + Marketing is a suite of online tools that help you make the most of your stories in the fastest, most effective way, so you can concentrate on running your business.
-Websites + Marketing will help you reach out to your community of customers.
+The GoDaddy Website Builder isn’t just a website builder, it’s a suite of online tools that help you make the most of your stories in the fastest, most effective way, so you can concentrate on running your business.
+It will help you reach out to your community of customers.
 Then you’ll have everything you need to succeed online.